zhongjunni/zhongjunni.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Zhongjun Ni is currently a PhD student under the supervision of Prof. [Shaofang Gong](https://liu.se/en/employee/shago75) and Assoc.
+Zhongjun Ni is currently a Ph.D. student under the supervision of Prof. [Shaofang Gong](https://liu.se/en/employee/shago75) and Sr. Assoc.
 Prof. [Magnus Karlsson](https://liu.se/en/employee/magka07) with the Department of Science and Technology, Linköping University.
 His research interests include digital twin, edge computing, Internet of Things, and time series analysis.
 He received his B.Eng. and M.Eng. degrees from Zhejiang University, Hangzhou, China, in 2014 and 2017, respectively.
 Between April 2017 and July 2020, he worked as a software engineer in the industry and applied for three U.S. patents for his work in distributed systems.